modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 This example deploys a "code agent": a language model that can write and execute code in a flexible control flow aimed at completing a task or goal.

-The agent is designed to help programs using the Python standard library.

 It is implemented in LangChain, using the LangGraph library to structure the agent and the LangServe framework to turn it into a FastAPI app.